Frequently Asked Questions

 It is crucial to have your contract and Section 32 checked before you purchase any type of property.

 At Entry Conveyancing, our pre-purchase legal advice allows you to navigate the many ups and downs of buying, selling, and transferring property with more confidence.
-Too many people fail to receive conveyancing or legal advice from a qualified professional before purchase, which can unfortunately lead to substantial financial issues later on in life.
+Too many people fail to receive conveyancing or legal advice from a qualified professional before purchase or a property transfer, which can, unfortunately, lead to substantial financial issues later on in life.

 If you’re in the early stages of purchasing, selling, or transferring property ownership, call us on 1800 518 187 for a free consultation and quote.
 Our fixed fee rates also remove the possibility of being charged.
 We’re here to help you navigate the stresses of property ownership, and you’re our only priority.